dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 # Code Conversion

 First step is the Code Conversion Utility.
 There's some conversion options which can be set, but I stuck with the defaults for this experiment.
-The vi.lib option would've helped with some missing sound VIs that we'll run into later, but I wanted to see how far things went with the vanilla configuration.
+The *Convert files referenced from vi.lib* option would've helped with some missing sound VIs that we'll run into later, but I wanted to see how far things went with the vanilla configuration.

 [![Code Conversion Utility settings page.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings.png)